Load line (watercraft): Timber load line marks

 The summer timber load line is arrived at from the appropriate tables in the load line rules.

 The winter timber load line is one thirty-sixth of the summer timber load draft below the summer timber load line.

 The tropical timber load line is one forty-eighth of the summer timber load draft above the summer timber load line.

-The timber fresh and the tropical timber fresh load lines are calculated in a similar way to the freshwater and tropical freshwater load lines, except that the displacement used in the formula is that of the vessel at her summer timber load draft.
+The timber fresh water and the tropical timber fresh water load lines are calculated in a similar way to the freshwater and tropical freshwater load lines, except that the displacement used in the formula is that of the vessel at her summer timber load draft.
 If this cannot be ascertained, then these marks will be one forty-eighth of the timber summer draft above the timber summer and timber tropical marks, respectively.

 The timber winter North Atlantic load line is at the same level as the winter North Atlantic load line.

 Subdivision load line marks

 Passenger ships having spaces which are adapted for the accommodation of passengers and the carriage of cargo alternatively may have one or more additional load line marks corresponding to the subdivision drafts approved for the alternative conditions.
 These marks show P1 for the principal passenger condition, and P2, P3, etc., for the alternative conditions; however, in no case is any subdivision load line mark placed above the deepest load line in saltwater.